LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->get(position::integer)
 .. member:: staticarray->get=(value, position::integer)

-   The get method returns the element at the indicated position.
+   The `get` method returns the element at the indicated position.
 This method will fail if the position is out of range.
-The get method also permits the position to be reassigned with an assignment statement.
+The `get` method also permits the position to be reassigned with an assignment statement.

 .. member:: staticarray->first()
 .. member:: staticarray->second()
 .. member:: staticarray->last()

-   The first, second and last methods return the corresponding element or null if there is no element at the position.
+   The first, second and last methods return the corresponding element or "null" if there is no element at the position.

 .. member:: staticarray->contains(matching)::boolean